AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 ### Streamed uploads {#streamed-uploads}

-If you upload numerous assets, I/O calls to the AEM server increases drastically, which reduces upload efficiency and can even cause it to time out.
-AEM Assets supports streamed uploading of assets.
+If you upload numerous assets, I/O calls to the [!DNL Experience Manager] server increases drastically, which reduces upload efficiency and can even cause it to time out. [!DNL Experience Manager] Assets supports streamed uploading of assets.
 Streamed uploading reduces disk I/O during the upload operation by avoiding asset storage in a temporary folder on the server before copying it to the repository.
 Instead, the data is transferred directly to the repository.
 This way, the time to upload large assets and the possibility of timeouts is reduced.
-Streamed upload is enabled by default in AEM Assets.
+Streamed upload is enabled by default in [!DNL Experience Manager] Assets.

-Streaming upload is disabled for AEM running on JEE server with servlet-api version less than 3.1.
+Streaming upload is disabled for [!DNL Experience Manager] running on JEE server with servlet-api version less than 3.1.

 ### Extract ZIP archive containing assets {#extract-zip-archive-containing-assets}

 You can upload ZIP archives just like any other supported asset.
-The same file name rules apply to ZIP files.
-AEM allows you to extract a ZIP archive to a DAM location.
+The same file name rules apply to ZIP files. [!DNL Experience Manager] allows you to extract a ZIP archive to a DAM location.

 Select one ZIP archive at a time, click **[!UICONTROL Extract Archive]**, and select a destination folder.
 Select an option to handle conflicts, if any.
 If the assets in the ZIP file already exist in the destination folder, you can select one of these options: skip extraction, replace existing files, keep both assets by renaming, or create new version.

-After the extraction is complete, AEM notifies you in the notification area.
-While AEM extracts the ZIP, you can go back to your work without interrupting the extraction.
+After the extraction is complete, [!DNL Experience Manager] notifies you in the notification area.
+While [!DNL Experience Manager] extracts the ZIP, you can go back to your work without interrupting the extraction.

 ![Notification of ZIP extraction](assets/zip_extract_notification.png)